What is Occupational Therapy (OT)?

 - Education on managing pain, sleep, joint protection and hand function

 As the world adjusts to the ‘new normal’, we like other healthcare providers are turning to technology.
-Now anyone in NSW, whether it’s those living in rural or regional areas, a city or country town, can get a telehealth consultation.
 All that’s needed is a telephone or a computer with internet access.
 We know nothing beats being able to connect face-to-face, however telehealth is the next best thing, is easy to access and ensures that you are still able to receive assistance when you need it.

 What Occupational Therapy can be implemented via Telehealth